menu

 Overview

 Cape Vincent is a tiny village located in the state of New York.
-With a population of 728 people and just one neighborhood, Cape Vincent is the 823rd largest community in New York.
-Cape Vincent has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 727 people and just one neighborhood, Cape Vincent is the 823rd largest community in New York.
+Much of the housing stock in Cape Vincent was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce